Have you got a slow loading site?

 Using a Plugin Can Also Help

-Installing a good plugin, like W3 Total Cache, Super Cache or Zen Cache (soon to be Comet Cache) is advisable, as caching will happen automatically.
+Installing a good plugin, like WP Rocket, W3 Total Cache, Super Cache or Comet Cache is advisable, as caching will happen automatically.
 There are often a bunch of extra settings to enable further customization depending on which plugin you have installed and activated.

 But, accessing your .htaccess file and placing this snippet of code into it ensures you are off to a good start.